Benjamin-Loison/Memos/README.md

 # Memos
-My personnal memos for everything
+My personnal memos for everything (some are not very professionnal so found what you are looking for)

 Well most of knowledges are in my head.
 Otherwise some data are written on a instant impulse so some should be modified with retrospection.